Topics

 • Sleep

-• Health & Wellness
+• Circadian Health

-What is Restorative Sleep?
+What is restorative sleep?

 Many of the positive benefits of sleep are due to what experts call "restorative sleep," which WHOOP defines as the combination of deep sleep (SWS) and REM sleep.

 Restorative sleep refers to how much time you spend in deep (slow wave sleep) and REM (rapid eye movement) sleep each night.
-Deep sleep is known as the physically restorative stage of sleep, and is when many of the body's regenerative processes happen.
-REM sleep is known as the mentally restorative stage of sleep, where most of our dreams occur, and short-term memories are converted into long-term memories.
-Together, maximizing restorative sleep improves your recovery, your cognitive function and ability to focus during the day, as well as support vital body processes.
+Deep sleep is the physically restorative stage when many of the body's regenerative processes happen.
+REM sleep is the mentally restorative stage, where dreams occur and short-term memories convert into long-term memories.

 Not all sleep qualifies as restorative.
 This is why it's possible to sleep for 7 or 8 hours a night and still wake up not feeling well-rested.
 Sleep can be divided into the following two categories:

-Restorative Sleep
+Restorative sleep

 That said, light sleep still serves a vital function, especially as we age, and deep sleep occurs less often.
 Even in light sleep, your heart rate and respiratory rate slow.
-As we age, we tend to get more light sleep and less deep sleep, losing about 10-12 minutes per decade of age as our bodies produce lower levels of growth hormone and melatonin
+As we age, we tend to get more light sleep and less deep sleep, losing about 10-12 minutes per decade of age as our bodies produce lower levels of growth hormone and melatonin.

 When the body spends too much time in the first two stages of light sleep and not enough in the deeper sleep periods, the key processes underlying healing and restoration are unable to take place.